-In late September last year, I spent two weeks travelling around Borneo with my family.
-One of the first places we visited was Kinabalu Park where my brother and I went climbing Mount Kinabalu.
-We spent two days getting to the summit and despite being the hardest thing I’ve ever done, it became one of my absolute best travel experiences.
+Exactly a year ago, I spent two weeks travelling around Borneo with my family.
+One of the first places we visited was Kinabalu Park where my brother and I climbed Mount Kinabalu.
+We spent two days getting to the summit, and despite being the hardest thing I have ever done, it became one of my absolute best travel experiences.

 Before the climb